jackcvr/gpsmap/README.md

 [gprs]
 bind = "0.0.0.0:12050"  # endpoint of TCP server for receiving GPRS data from tracker

+[tgbot]
+token = ""  # set bot's token to receive notifications from Telegram bot timeout = 3730  # in seconds
 ```

 After all preparation is done, restart `gpsmap` service and